lodeguns/Elegans-AI-Artificial-Connectomic-Networks/README.md

 **Source Code Availability**

-The Pytorch code will be distributed under Apache License 2.0.
+The Pytorch code will be distributed in this repository under Apache License 2.0.
-If you are interested follow the [Request form](https://forms.gle/N2aKJN6HDzg5eLQa7).
+If you are interested in research collaborations follow the [Request form](https://forms.gle/N2aKJN6HDzg5eLQa7).